bowerth/bowerth.github.io/_posts/technical/2015-01-25-emacs-configuration.md

 - [w3 Manual](http://w3m.sourceforge.net/MANUAL)
 - [Beat of the Geek: The Awesome of Web Browsing With Emacs](http://beatofthegeek.com/2014/02/the-awesome-of-web-browsing-with-emacs.html)
 - [Beat of the Geek: My Setup for Using Emacs as Web Browser](http://beatofthegeek.com/2014/02/my-setup-for-using-emacs-as-web-browser.html)

+Navigation
+:   We can use standard Emacs controls for moving cursor (C-n, C-p, C-f, C-b) as well as Vim’s (g,h,j,k).
+Vim’s controls are really handy when you need to move cursor with one hand.

+Jumping to links
+:   Tab will go you to next link. `Shift-Tab` to previous

+Visiting different tabs
+:   w3m has tabs like system.
+You can easily change tabs (buffers) with Emacs’ standard `C-x b` or use `C-c C-n` for next tab and `C-c C-p` for previous tab.

+Open link in new tab
+:   Just entering `G` will do the job.
+It will prompt for a url with the url under cursor as default.

+Open link in same tab/buffer
+:   `g` works similar to `G` but opens url in current tab only.

+Go to previous page
+:   `B` will act as ‘Back’ button of standard browsers

+Toggle visibility of image under cursor
+:   `t` shows or hides an image under cursor

+Toggle visibility of all images on page
+:   `T`

+Download url under point
+:   `d`

+Move to next form field
+:   `]`

+Move to previous form field
+:   `[`

+access the help buffer
+:   `C-h m`

 ### Mail